microsoft/hlsl-specs/proposals/NNNN-groupshared-arguments.md

 HLSL 202x will allow the `groupshared` type annotation keyword on function parameter declarations.
-The keyword when applied to a parameter declaration of type `T`, alters the qualified type of the parameter to a `groupshared & T` (a reference to `groupshared` memory of type `T`).
+The keyword when applied to a parameter declaration of type `T`, alters the qualified type of the parameter to a `groupshared T &` (a reference to `groupshared` memory of type `T`).

 No implicit or explicit conversion can change the memory space of an object.
 To